tom-welfare/pi-homelab/init/README.md

 # pi-homelab

+Official documentation for the Raspberry Pi can be found [here](https://www.raspberrypi.org/documentation/).

 ## Getting started

 Insert the microSD card, connect a USB keyboard and mouse, plug in an HDMI cable, ethernet cable and the micro-USB power supply.